tridactyl/tridactyl/readme.md

 ```
 git clone https://github.com/tridactyl/tridactyl.git
 cd tridactyl
-npm install
+yarn install
-npm run build
+yarn run build
 ```

-Each time package.json or package-lock.json change after you checkout or pull, you should run `npm install` again.
+Each time package.json or package-lock.json change after you checkout or pull, you should run `yarn install` again.

 Addon is built in tridactyl/build.
 Load it as a temporary addon in firefox with `about:debugging` or see [Development loop](#Development-loop).
 The addon should work in Firefox 52+, but we're only deliberately supporting >=57.